Hoekz/JS-TDD-201/Network/module-network.md

 [Our server](/Network/msw/server.js#L1-5) simply takes the handlers we have created and calls to `setupServer`.
 This approach allows us to keep our handlers decoupled from how they are mocked as well as have easier control to turn off and on particular handlers potentially.

+### mocking routes

+In our [handlers.js](/Network/msw/handlers.js#L1-24) we have created our 2 mocked endpoints.
+We do this using the `rest` creator (`msw` also provides a `graphql` creator) which allows us to match requests with a method and url and then call a function in a very similar style to `ExpressJS`.

+Our `GET` for `/profile` simply returns a static JSON body with the data we want.
+Our `PUT` for `/profile/tagline` first checks if the request's body is present and responds with a `400` if not.

+In this example, a `baseUrl` is being used, as projects often use separately hosted static file and API routes.
+A `baseUrl` is not always required for `msw`, such as when operating in the browser and using the same base path as the static site, but is required when operating inside NodeJS when there is no DOM-like environment.